MiaMorrisonAerospace/SIMULINK_3D_Rocket_Launch_Simulation/README.md

 - **Rocket Parameters** – Defines vehicle properties, initial conditions, and simulation constants.
 - **Mass Model** – Calculates the rocket mass as fuel is consumed.
-- **Attitude Dynamics** – Computes Euler angle rates, integrates the vehicle orientation, and generates the rotation matrix.
+- **Attitude Dynamics** – Computes Euler angle rates, integrates the vehicle orientation, and generates a 3-2-1 (yaw-pitch-roll) rotation matrix.
 - **Force Model** – Calculates thrust, drag, and gravitational forces before summing the total force acting on the rocket.
 - **Translational Dynamics** – Uses Newton's Second Law to calculate acceleration before integrating velocity and position.
 - **Outputs** – Exports simulation data to MATLAB for visualization.